Alcohol Research Group

-In 2015, ARG published nearly 50 research articles, including one study that found privatization of liquor sales in Washington state resulted in substantially higher prices to consumers on average.
+ARG researchers have publishedmore than 1000 peer-reviewed journal articles, including one study that found privatization of liquor sales in Washington state resulted in substantially higher prices to consumers on average.
 ARG's Alcohol Research Center was also redesignated as a PAHO/WHO Collaborating Center on Alcohol Epidemiology and Injury through September 2019.

 Assessing Familial Risk for Alcohol Use Disorders

 Is it possible to identify clinical and historical features of Alcohol Use Disorder that reflect familial risk?
 Using longitudinal population data from Sweden, PHI’s Alcohol Research Group collaborated with researchers from across the world to assess the effects of alcohol exposure to risk factors in the neighborhood environment, peer context and family system.
 Within the sample, they found a number of factors which strongly predicted the risk for Alcohol Use Disorder in relatives: age at first registration, number of registrations, recurrence and history of drug abuse.

 Researching the Interaction of Mental Health and Social Support on Drug Relapse in Recovery Homes

 Sober living houses (SLHs) offer an alcohol- and drug-free living environment to people with substance use disorders, and are becoming increasingly important as the addiction field continues to emphasize long-term services in communities that can facilitate sustained recovery over time.